GMartigny/draw/README.md

 Grab the [drawLib.js file(or drawLib.min.js for a compressed version)](https://api.github.com/repos/GMartigny/drawLib/zipball), slap it to any HTML page and you're good to go.

-Check the [quick start guide](https://github.com/GMartigny/drawLib/wiki/quick-start) or the [documentations](https://github.com/GMartigny/drawLib/wiki/documentation) for more informations.
+Check the [quick start guide](https://github.com/GMartigny/drawLib/blob/master/QUICK_START.md) or the [documentations](https://github.com/GMartigny/drawLib/blob/master/DOCUMENTATION.md) for more informations.

+You can also take a look at the [examples' folder](https://github.com/GMartigny/drawLib/tree/master/examples).

 ## Compatibility